metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 of preferred code style it should be enough to take a look at the existing scripts and figure it out right away.

-Code in scripts is ordered into "sections" which depends script and purpose, in the following way and may be different if needed for what ever reason:
+Code in scripts is ordered into "sections" which depends on script and purpose, in the following way and may be different if needed for what ever reason:

 1. License notice
 2. Comment based help